yuqing-zhou/Causality-Paper-List/README.md

     <td>2023</td>
     <td><a href="https://arxiv.org/abs/2305.19582">Causal Discovery with Latent Confounders Based on Higher-Order Cumulants</a></td>
     <td>Ruichu Cai, Zhiyi Huang, Wei Chen, Zhifeng Hao, Kun Zhang</td>
+    <td>Since we are unable to measure all the underlying causal variable, causal discovery with latent confounders is needed.
+This paper considers the problem of causal discovery with latent confounders in which observed variables may be directly dependent. </td>
     <td></td>
     <td></td>
+    <td>Causal discovery, Latent confounders, Overcomplete independent component analysis (OICA)</td>
   </tr>
   <tr>
     <td>ICML</td>